sendgrid/docs/source/User_Guide/Settings/reading_your_invoice.md

 ![Email activity section]({{root_url}}/img/invoice_ease.jpg)

 This charge is for access to the **Email Activity Feed API** as well as **30 days worth of Email Activity History** in the app.
-These two features are sold as a package and cannot be added individually.
+These 2 features are sold as a package and cannot be added individually.

 The price for access to this feature varies per plan.
 For more information on pricing for Email Activity History, visit our [pricing page](https://sendgrid.com/pricing).